 The more alcohol is consumed, the higher the risk of developing cancer becomes.
 For breast cancer, any amount of alcohol increases the risk.
 Alcohol increases cancer risk by damaging the DNA in our cells and may hinder our body’s ability to take in nutrients.

-For people who regularly drink excessively or have alcohol use disorder – what’s commonly referred to as alcoholism – Carruthers encourages receiving help from a medical professional or an addiction treatment center.
-“Suddenly stopping drinking can cause life-threatening withdrawal symptoms like delirium tremens (DTs) or seizure,” she says.
+For people who regularly drink excessively or have alcohol use disorder — what’s commonly referred to as alcoholism — Westfall encourages receiving help from a medical professional or an addiction treatment center.
+“Suddenly stopping drinking can lead to dangerous life-threatening withdrawal symptoms like delirium tremens (DTs) or seizure,” he says.

 Signs of delirium tremens include:

-Whether people would like to reduce their alcohol intake or stop drinking altogether, Carruthers encourages them to be patient with themselves through the process.
+Whether you would like to reduce your alcohol intake or stop drinking completely, be patient with yourself through the process, Westfall says.
+And take it one day at a time.

 Learn more about substance use treatment at Sharp McDonald Center; get the latest health and wellness news, trends and patient stories from Sharp Health News; and subscribe to our weekly newsletter by clicking the "Sign up" link below.